-Status: RCTC's Design-Build - Initial Phase Complete March 20, 2017 the RCTC contractors completed the \$1.3 billion initial phase freeway improvement project which extended the 91 Express Lanes from Orange County to I-15 in Riverside County, added a general-purpose lane east of SR-71 to I-15, and provided tolled express connectors between SR-91 and I-15.
+Status: RCTC's Design-Build - Initial Phase Complete March 20, 2017

+Summary: The purpose of this project is to extend the 91 Express Lanes eastward from its current terminus in Anaheim to I-15 in Riverside County.
+This project will also add one general purpose lane in each direction of SR-91, from SR-71 to I-15, and construct various interchange and operational improvements.
+On March 20, 2017, the RCTC contractors completed the \$1.3 billion initial phase freeway improvement project which extended the 91 Express Lanes from Orange County to I-15 in Riverside County, added a general-purpose lane east of SR-71 to I-15, and provided tolled express connectors between SR-91 and I-15.
 While the portion of this project between SR-241 and the Orange County/Riverside County line is part of OCTA's M2 Project J, the matching segment between the county line and SR-71 is part of RCTC's Measure A. The ultimate project widens all SR-91 general purpose lanes to standard lane and shoulder widths from SR-241 to SR-71 (RCTC is responsible for the lane improvements between Green River and SR-71 while OCTA will be responsible for the lane improvements west of Green River to SR-241).
 To maintain synchronization, these general-purpose lanes improvements, which span both counties, will be scheduled to ensure coordinated delivery of both portions of the project, and will provide a continuous segment that stretches from SR-241 to SR-71.
-Construction of the final additional general-purpose lane between SR-241 and SR-71 will take place post-2035.
-This action is consistent with the 2018 SR-91 Implementation Plan.
+While construction of the final additional general-purpose lane between SR-241 and SR-71 was planned to take place post-2035, the RCTC has requested acceleration of the 91 Corridor Operation Project (adding a sixth lane in the westbound direction) to address a bottleneck issue in the city of Corona.
+OCTA is supportive of having this discussion.